Introduction to Streams

 Data Retention Period and Staleness

-A stream becomes stale when its offset is outside of the data retention period for its source table (or the underlying tables for a source view).
-When a stream becomes stale, the historical data for the source table is no longer accessible, including any unconsumed change records.
-To track new change records for the table, recreate the stream (using CREATE STREAM).
-To prevent a stream from becoming stale, consume the stream records within a transaction during the retention period for the table.
-For more information about the data retention period, see Understanding & Using Time Travel.
+A stream becomes stale when its offset falls outside of the data retention period for its source table (or underlying tables for a source view).
+In a stale state, historical data and any unconsumed change records for the source table are no longer accessible.
+To continue tracking new change records, you must recreate the stream using the CREATE STREAM command.

 Note

-In addition, streams on shared tables or views do not extend the data retention period for the table or underlying tables, respectively.
+Streams on shared tables or views don’t extend the data retention period for the table or underlying tables, respectively.
 For more information, see Streams on shared objects.

-If the data retention period for a table is less than 14 days, and a stream has not been consumed, Snowflake temporarily extends this period to prevent it from going stale.
-The period is extended to the stream’s offset, up to a maximum of 14 days by default, regardless of the Snowflake edition for your account.
+If the data retention period for a table is less than 14 days and a stream hasn’t been consumed, Snowflake temporarily extends this period to prevent the stream from going stale.
+The retention period is extended to the stream’s offset, up to a maximum of 14 days by default, regardless of your Snowflake edition.
 The maximum number of days for which Snowflake can extend the data retention period is determined by the MAX_DATA_EXTENSION_TIME_IN_DAYS parameter value.
-When the stream is consumed, the extended data retention period is reduced to the default period for the table.
+Once the stream is consumed, the extended data retention period reverts to the table’s default.

-The following table shows example DATA_RETENTION_TIME_IN_DAYS and MAX_DATA_EXTENSION_TIME_IN_DAYS values and indicates how frequently the stream contents should be consumed to avoid staleness:
+The following table shows examples of DATA_RETENTION_TIME_IN_DAYS and MAX_DATA_EXTENSION_TIME_IN_DAYS values, indicating how often the stream contents should be consumed to avoid staleness:

 DATA_RETENTION_TIME_IN_DAYS